tiwari-nishant/webui-vue/docs/guide/unit-testing/index.md

 development during refactors.
 Typically, these are written once the UI presentational layer is complete and validated.

-## Vuex Store
+## Pinia Store

-There are two testing strategies for testing a Vuex store, which include testing store parts separately or testing a running store instance.
+There are two testing strategies for testing a Pinia store, which include testing store parts separately or testing a running store instance.
 Each strategy has its pros and cons.
 Given the size of the store and the number of developers that could potentially contribute to the project, the suggested strategy is to `test